Acosix/alfresco-simple-content-stores/README.md

 ## Dependency in Alfresco SDK

 The simplest option to include the addon in an All-in-One project is by declaring a dependency to the installable JAR artifact.
 Alternatively, the AMP package may be included which typically requires additional configuration in addition to the dependency.
-Since this addon depends on the [Acosix alfresco-utility addon](https://github.com/Acosix/alfresco-utility), the repository artifact for that addon is required to also be installed.
+Since this addon depends on the [Acosix alfresco-utility addon](https://github.com/Acosix/alfresco-utility) in its "core" variant, the core repository artifact for that addon is required to also be installed.

 ### Using SNAPSHOT builds